 - The Engineer Jobs

-You must acquire competence in a range of skills beyond the purely technical, take increasing responsibility for your work and demonstrate professional commitment.
+To become chartered, you'll need to complete an accredited Bachelors degree or MEng degree and acquire the necessary degree of competence in a range of skills.
 The required professional competences for reaching chartered status are set out in the UK Standard for Professional Engineering Competence (UK-SPEC), which also includes examples of how to reach the requirements.

 There is no single training path for this career.
 In large companies where structured-graduate training schemes are provided, it may be easier to obtain the necessary breadth of experience under the supervision of a senior engineer.
 Equally valid experience may be gained with smaller employers, but it may be necessary to devise your own development plan to achieve this.